jweissman/orsino/playtesting.md

 - [x] Make sure we always go through handleReactions flow so _time stop_ can guarantee `triggerReactions: false` effect works -- think this is the case!
 - [x] Player party _must_ be able to attempt to flee a battle intentionally (could be a dex skill check?)
 - [x] Bomb shouldn't be able to reset ticking status! [tried to adjust this]
+- [x] Confirm that room sequences are being adhered to?? [seems to be the case now]
+- [x] Blacksmith who can give a +1 to weapons?

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]